The answers to common questions are below. If you have additional questions, please contact your primary care provider.

 A: If you have a severe allergic reaction (anaphylaxis) to a prior COVID-19 vaccine or ingredients of the vaccine, you will not receive the COVID-19 vaccine at this location.
 If you have other severe allergies such as stings, mold, or medications in pills there is a slight increase risk of allergic reaction, but you will be allowed to be vaccinated.
 Please consult with your primary care provider for further questions.
 Trained staff members will observe vaccinated patients for a period of time after their injection.
 Those who have a severe reaction to the first dose will be advised not to take the second dose.

 Q: I am pregnant/planning to become pregnant/breastfeeding.
 Can I get the vaccine?

 A: Pregnant or breastfeeding women will be allowed to be vaccinated.
 The American College of Obstetricians and Gynecologists recommends pregnancy and/or breastfeeding should not keep a woman from being vaccinated.
 Please consult with your primary care provider.

 Q: How much does the vaccine cost?

-A: The vaccine itself is free.
-There is a small administration fee ($22 for the first dose and $36 for the second) that will be billed to the vaccinated person's insurance.
-Most insurance companies are paying this fee.
+A: There is no cost of vaccination to the patient.
+There is an administration fee ($45 for the first dose and $80 for the second) that will be billed to the vaccinated person's insurance.
+Insurance companies are required to pay this fee.
 For uninsured patients there is no cost.